worldpeaceenginelabs/DAuth/README.md

 - by hiding the QR-code
 - salting the combined namepass
-- encrypt the salted combined namepass value (maybe not possible since encryption algos generate random hashs)
+- encrypt the salted combined namepass value
 - encrypted transfer of the QR-code (for instance Gun base64 encryption, then webcrypto AES or SEA)
 - mechanism to make sure only 1 QR-code each user
 <br>